survivejs/react-book/manuscript/02_developing_with_webpack.md

 T> There are more details in *webpack-dev-server* issue [#155](https://github.com/webpack/webpack-dev-server/issues/155).

+### Accessing Development Server from Network

+It is possible to customize host and port settings through the environment in our setup (i.e., `export PORT=3000` on Unix or `SET PORT=3000` on Windows).
+This can be useful if you want to access your server using some other device within the same network.
+The default settings are enough on most platforms.

+To access your server, you'll need to figure out the ip of your machine.
+On Unix this can be achieved using `ifconfig`.
+On Windows `ipconfig` can be used.
+An npm package, such as [node-ip](https://www.npmjs.com/package/node-ip) may come in handy as well.
+Especially on Windows you may need to set your `HOST` to match your ip to make it accessible.

 ### Alternative Ways to Use *webpack-dev-server*

 We could have passed *webpack-dev-server* options through the command line interface (CLI).
 I find it clearer to manage it within Webpack configuration as that helps to keep *package.json* nice and tidy.